arnav-exe/bestbuy-notifier/README.md

 ```

 This state will be stored in a python `dataclass`.
 Dataclasses should be used whenver the class you are defining holds a lot of attributes.
 Therefore, dataclasses are typically used over regular classes to store state.

+# Future Work
+## Auto-generated NTFY topic URLs
+ * Persistently store hash of all products (both current and historical) and mapping to a uuid4 str which is its NTFY topic URL
+ * Have a master NTFY topic that user is subscribed to
+ * For every new item, generate new NTFY URL, save item mapping, and send notification via master topic with link attachment that looks like this: `ntfy://ntfy.sh/{ntfy_topic_url}?display={item_name}`
+ * when user clicks on link, it will open topic and automatically subscribe
+ * all notifications for that particular item will be sent through that topic